concord-consortium/lab/readme.md

 1. [Install RVM](https://rvm.io/rvm/install/)

-After installation you should see:
+After installation you should see something like the following:

     $  ruby -v
     ruby 1.9.3p194 (2012-04-20 revision 35410) [x86_64-darwin10.8.0]

-Once you have a working version of Ruby 1.9.3 install the RubyGem [bundler](http://gembundler.com/).
+Once you have a working version of Ruby 1.9.3 check to see if the RubyGem [bundler](http://gembundler.com/) is already installed:

+    $ gem list bundler

+    *** LOCAL GEMS ***

+    bundler (1.1.3)

+If Bundler is not installed install it now:

     $ gem install bundler
     Fetching: bundler-1.1.3.gem (100%)